HubReb/EPiQ-A/README.md

 ## References

-[1] Xin Li and Dan Roth.
-2002. *Learning Question Classifiers*.
-19th International Conference on Computational Linguistics, COLING 2002, Howard International House and Academia Sinica, Taipei, Taiwan, August 24 - September 1.

-[2] Matthew Honnibal, Ines Montani, Sofie Van Landeghem, and Adriane Boyd.
+[1] Matthew Honnibal, Ines Montani, Sofie Van Landeghem, and Adriane Boyd.
 2020. *spaCy: Industrial-strength Natural Language Processing in Python*.
 Zenondo.

-[3] Christiane Fellbaum.
-1998. *A Semantic Network of English: The Mother of All WordNets*.
-In Computational Humanities 32, pages 209--220.

-[4] Radim Rehurek and Petr Sojka.
+[2] Radim Rehurek and Petr Sojka.
 2010. *Software Framework for Topic Modelling with Large Corpora*.
 In Proceedings of the LREC 2010 Workshop on New Challenges for NLP Frameworks, pages 45--50.

-[5] Harish Tayyar Madabushi and Mark Lee.
-2016. *High Accuracy Rule-based Question Classification using Question Syntax and Semantics*.
-In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics: Technical Papers, pages 1220-1230 Osaka, Japan.
+[3] Bird, Steven, Ewan Klein, and Edward Loper (2009), Natural Language Processing with Python, O'Reilly Media.

-[6] Zhiheng Huang, Marcus Thint, Zengchang Qin.
-2008. *Question classification using head words and their hypernyms*.
-In Proceedings of the Conference on Empirical Methods in Natural Language Processing, EMNLP'08, pages 927-936, Stroudsburg, PA, USA.
-Association for Computational Linguistics.
+[4] Wolf, Thomas, et al. "Transformers: State-of-the-art natural language processing."
+Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: System Demonstrations.
+2020.

-[7] Michael Collins.
-2003. *Head-Driven Statistical Models for Natural Language Parsing*.
-In Computational Linguistics 29, vol. 4, pages 589-637.

-[8] Joao Silva, Luisa Coheur, Ana Cristina Mendes, and Andreas Wichert.
-2011. *From symbolic to sub-symbolic information in question classification*.
-In Artificial Intellelligence Review, 35, pages 137-154.